 Being a web designer in Berlin isn’t easy, as there’s a lot of competition.
-Chris Hortsch has been successfully navigating the creative maze of the capital since 2004, first as a freelancer in web design and since 2011 with his own web design agency chris-and-friends.
-But he's not just into plain programming and website design; his aim is to highlight his customer's unique selling points - so that the end customer will do what Hortsch's customers want.
+Chris Hortsch has been successfully navigating the creative maze of Germany's capital since 2004, first as a freelance web design and since 2011 with his own web design agency chris-and-friends, in 2011.
+But he's not just into plain programming and website design; his aim is to highlight his customer's unique selling points - so that the final customer will do what Hortsch's customers want.
 He calls this "taking commercial initiative".
 Knowing how to display your business successes is part of this concept.
 Chris Hortsch finds that satisfied customers have an enormous influence on potential customers.
-When a ratings seal is strategically placed on a website, in particular, this increases the conversion rate even further.
-Taking commercial initiative, in other words.
+When a ratings seal is strategically placed on a website this increases the conversion rate even further.
+There it is: Taking commercial initiative.

 Before using ProvenExpert, did you collect customer feedback, and how did you use it?

 Yes, I had been collecting customer feedback for a relatively long period of time.
-But I was quite neglectful and approached it in a kind of old school way.
-When a project was finished, I’d write to customers saying „"Hey, how was the project for you - could you write a couple of sentences about your experience?"“.
+But I was quite neglectful and approached it in kind of an old school way.
+When a project was finished, I’d write to customers asking if they could write a couple of sentences about their experience.
 I then programmed that into my site and published it online.
-But it terms of authenticity, it wasn’t great, since anyone can write references for their own website.
+But in terms of authenticity, it wasn’t great, since anyone can write references for their own website.
 So I started looking for a tool that would enable me to work with and display customer feedback in an authentic way - that showed it was genuine.

 Do you use other portals in addition to ProvenExpert?

 Not really.
-The only one I am at all active with is Google My Business.
-When I become aware from talking to a client that they want to rate me, I’ll send out the link to my My Business Account.
-I’m always happy to do that, and that then brings in ProvenExpert too.
+The only one I am at all active on is Google My Business.
+When it becomes apparent that a client would like to leave a review in a conversation, I’ll send out the link to the My Business Account.
+I’m always happy to do that, and that then ties in with ProvenExpert as well.

 Why did you decide to start actively collecting customer feedback?

-I’ve found that customer feedback gives me the advantage because I’ve received more new customer enquiries on the back of existing feedback.
+I’ve found that customer feedback provides me with an advantage because I’ve received more new customer enquiries.
 I think that people feel more secure because my business is more transparent this way.
 You’re in a better position when you actively ask customers for feedback.
 It elevates your business.